Solution economy provides new opportunities for non-profit organizations

 - First Nations youth in Canada are more likely to be incarcerated than to graduate from high school.

-- In the Prairie provinces, 50% of those in correctional facilities are Aboriginals.
+- In the Prairie provinces, 50% of those in correctional facilities are Indigenous.

-- Aboriginal persons are three times more likely than non-Aboriginals to be victims of violent crime and run an even higher risk of becoming victims of sexual assault, robbery and partner abuse.
+- Indigenous persons are three times more likely than non-Indigenous to be victims of violent crime and run an even higher risk of becoming victims of sexual assault, robbery and partner abuse.

-- In urban areas, Aboriginal people are twice as likely as non-Aboriginals to live in poverty.
+- In urban areas, Indigenous people are twice as likely as non-Indigenous to live in poverty.

 Non-profits can play a big role